ekcoh/cpp-coverage/README.md

 ...
 ```

+## Usage with test frameworks

+TODO: Provide example using Google test

 For complete examples, see /examples folder.
 Examples are not built by default and requires CPP_COVERAGE_BUILD_EXAMPLES to be set to ON.

 See [OpenCppCoverage documentation](https://github.com/OpenCppCoverage/OpenCppCoverage/wiki)
 for details on how to use and integrate in CI etc.

+# Consider renaming to "cmake-open-cpp-coverage"